Endava/cats/docs/getting-started/headers-file.md

 ---

 # Headers File
-This can be used to send custom fixed headers with each payload.
-It is useful when you have authentication tokens you want to use to authenticate the API calls.
-You can use path specific headers or common headers that will be added to each call using an `all` element.
+The headers file can be used to send fixed-value headers.
+The most common use case is authentication headers.
+Headers can be path-specific or applicable to all paths using the `all` element.
 Specific paths will take precedence over the `all` element.

 Sample headers file:

 ```yaml